salesforce/einstein-platform/documentation/cookbook/llm-open-connector-mulesoft-mac-ollama.md

     }
     ```

-1. Click on **Deploy** in the message that appears at the bottom-right of the screen.
+6. In the message that appears in the bottom right, click **Deploy**.

-1. Select the latest Mule runtime version available from the next prompt.
-In this case, you can select `4.8.1:6e-java17` if available.
-This will change the `runtime` field from the `deploy_ch2.json` file.
+7. In the next prompt, select the latest Mule runtime version available.
+For this recipe, you can select `4.8.1:6e-java17` if available.
+This changes the `runtime` field in the `deploy_ch2.json` file.

-1. Your asset will first be published to Exchange as an Application.
-After that, the deployment to CloudHub 2.0 will start.
-Once you receive the *'ollama-llm-provider' is deployed to 'Sandbox' Env in CloudHub 2.0*, it means the deployment has successfully started in Anypoint Platform.
+8. Your asset is first published to Exchange as an Application.
+Afterwards, the deployment to CloudHub 2.0 starts.
+When you receive the message: *'ollama-llm-provider' is deployed to 'Sandbox' Env in CloudHub 2.0*, the deployment has successfully started in Anypoint Platform.

-1. Head to your Anypoint Platform account and open **Runtime Manager** (or click the **Open in Runtime Manager** button from ACB).
+9. Navigate to your Anypoint Platform account and open **Runtime Manager** (or click **Open in Runtime Manager** in ACB).

-1. Once your application's status appears as 🟢 `Running`, it means it's ready to start receiving requests.
-Copy the URL (Public Endpoint).
-It should look similar to this: `https://ollama-llm-provider-69s5jr.5se6i9-2.usa-e2.cloudhub.io`.
+10. When your application's status appears as 🟢 `Running`, it's ready to start receiving requests.
+Copy the public endpoint URL (for example, `https://ollama-llm-provider-69s5jr.5se6i9-2.usa-e2.cloudhub.io`).

-1. Add `/api` at the end of this URL.
-This is the URL we will use to call this API.
+11. Add `/api` at the end of the URL.
+This URL is used to call the API.

-## Test the deployed Mule app
+## Test the Deployed Mule App

 You can call the previous URL using tools like cURL or Postman.
-Here is an example cURL command you can use, just make sure you replace the example URL with your own.
+Here is an example cURL command; make sure you replace the example URL with your own.

 ```shell
 curl -X POST https://ollama-llm-provider-69s5jr.5se6i9-2.usa-e2.cloudhub.io/api/chat/completions \